s0AHC/mysql-dotnet-core/MySqlDotnetCore/README.md

 This project uses .NET Core 3.1 target framework, ASP.NET Core Web Application project scaffold from Visual Studio 2019 (version 16.4.5).

+## Environment Setup

+This project assumes that you have already setup MySQL Server.

+Note: On Windows 10, MySQL 8.0.18 installer failed to install the server.
+To resolve, deselect Copy Server Data Files option in the installer.

+If using Visual Studio Code, you will need to generate ASP.NET Core developer certificates by issues the following commands from a terminal:

+    dotnet dev-certs https --clean
+    dotnet dev-certs https

 ## Project Setup

 Project setup has already been completed in this repository.